Alisandra1/cssa-reviews-app/README.md

 ## Making changes later

-If you want new fields, a different rating scale, CSV export, or anything else, the code is plain Next.js/React under `src/` — bring the folder back to Claude and describe what you'd like changed.
+If you want new fields, a different rating scale, CSV export, or anything else, the code is plain Next.js/React under `src/` — bring the folder back to Claude and describe what you'd like changed..